team-thunderfoot/overlap-section/README.md

 ## HTML example

-**At least two elements need to exist**, selected by the `elements` class property.
+**At least two sibling elements need to exist**, selected by the `elements` class property.
 In this case, we have selected them using their class name (".js--overlap").

 ```html
 <section class="js--overlap">